Hemostemix (CVE:HEM) Shares Down 19.4% – What’s Next?

-Shares of Hemostemix Inc. (CVE:HEM – Get Free Report) dropped 19.4% during mid-day trading on Wednesday .
+Hemostemix Inc. (CVE:HEM – Get Free Report)’s share price was down 19.4% during mid-day trading on Wednesday .
 The stock traded as low as C$0.14 and last traded at C$0.15.
-Approximately 519,694 shares changed hands during mid-day trading, a decline of 1% from the average daily volume of 525,193 shares.
+Approximately 519,694 shares changed hands during trading, a decline of 1% from the average daily volume of 526,987 shares.
 The stock had previously closed at C$0.18.

 Hemostemix Inc, a clinical stage biotechnology company, develops, manufactures, and commercializes blood-derived stem cell therapies for medical conditions in Canada.
 Its lead product is ACP-01, an autologous cell therapy, which is in Phase II clinical trial for the treatment of vascular diseases, such as cardiovascular disease, peripheral arterial disease, angina pectoris, and ischemia.